phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 segments:
   - template: call-to-action-photo-right
     title: "Volunteers..."
-    text: "Some text about volunteers..."
+    text: "We formed as a grassroots, entirely volunteer-led coalition working to build community controlled wireless internet networks in Philadelphia.
+We now have a dedicated team of staff and processes for onboarding volunteers from the Philly area and beyond to contribute to the organization and our network's growth in a variety of ways.
+Below we've outlined some of the ways that volunteers can contribute.

+If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://tally.so/r/w2ODaj). "
     photo: "/images/pcwvolunteers2.jpg"
     photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."
-    # button:
+    button:
-    # button_text: "What We Do"
+      button_text: "What We Do"
-    # button_href: "about/"
+      button_href: "about/"
     # no_button_arrow: "true"

   - template: text-lr